The latest information about Sonoma Wire Works

 Sonic State Preview of GuitarJack Stage at Musikmesse 2014

-"You might be aware of the high quality yet teeny tiny Sonoma Wire Works GuitarJack audio IO devices for iOS/usb devices ... well, it looks like there's something in the water out Sonoma way, as their latest offering has bulked up somewhat.
-The new GuitarJack Stage is designed for the rigours of on-stage use, so it's gonna get a bit of foot-booting.
-Looks like it can handle it though.
-It's a pedal controller and audio interface, compatible with Mac, Windows and iOS - device powered, but if you do plug it in, it'll charge your iPhone/iPad."
+"You might be aware of the high quality yet teeny tiny Sonoma Wire Works GuitarJack audio IO devices for iOS/USB devices ... well, it looks like there's something in the water out Sonoma way, as their latest offering has bulked up somewhat.
+The new GuitarJack Stage is designed for the rigors of on-stage use, so it's gonna get a bit of foot-booting.
+Looks like it can handle it, though.
+It's a pedal controller and audio interface, compatible with Mac, Windows, and iOS - device powered, but if you do plug it in, it'll charge your iPhone/iPad."
 More at sonicstate.com

 WNAMM14: DrumCore 4 Preview Video by Sweetwater

 "For many years, DrumCore has been one of the staple drum virtual instruments music producers and professional composers have turned to consistently.
 Loaded with 20GB of exciting content, including over 100 fully sampled drum kits and countless stellar performances by world-class drummers such as Alan White, Terry Bozzio, Sly Dunbar, and many others, DrumCore 4 offers greater versatility than ever before."

 Sonoma's Official NAMM 2014 Show Wrap Up